“You wouldn’t worry so much about what others think of you if you realized how seldom they do.”

 - It can also have an unintended effect on other people as they may see through your mask, start to feel your inner discomfort and stress themselves and get confused or upset because they sense you are not being honest and straightforward with them.

-But how can you change this behavior and break the habit?
+But how can you change this behavior and stop being a people pleaser?

 This week I’d like to share 7 powerful insights and habits that have helped me with that.

 1. Realize that with some people it isn’t about you and what you do (no matter what you do).

 Some people just can’t be pleased.
 No matter what you do.

 Because it’s not about what you do or do not do.
 It’s about him or her.

 About how she’s having a bad month, a sick pet or doesn’t have a good chemistry with you.